SerhiiDziuba1309/OptimusRentalCars/README.md

 # OptimusRentalCars 🚗

-Фронтенд-додаток для компанії з оренди авто "RentalCar", розроблений на React + Redux.
+A frontend application for the car rental company "RentalCar", built with React and Redux Toolkit.

-## 🔧 Технології
+## 🔧 Technologies

 - React + Vite
 - Redux Toolkit